sobrinho/landrover/README.md

 Raspberry PI and Radxa Zero with LineageOS are still pending of testing.

-Linux devices are still pending of testing with [Go Carplay](https://github.com/mzyy94/gocarplay).
+Other Linux devices, even Raspberry PI and Radxa Zero, are still pending of testing with [Go Carplay](https://github.com/mzyy94/gocarplay).

 ## Faaftech FT-VR-LR12